translate/l10n-guide/docs/guide/hyphenation.rst

 hyphenation point that results in the best layout.
 There will usually be settings in the software that prohibits hyphenation in the very first and very last characters of a word, in order to avoid having just one or two characters left on the beginning or end of a line.
+(OpenOffice.org 2.0:
-(OpenOffice.org 2.0: Tools -> Options -> Language settings -> Language aids -> Options)
+:menuselection:`Tools --> Options --> Language settings --> Language aids -->
+Options`)

 To encode exceptions, simply make sure that the pattern is surrounded by full stops.
 It might be necessary to encode exceptions in cases where a word doesn’t